 We've looked at things a Chromebook doesn't do well, and if any of these things are important to you, I think you'll be better served with a laptop running another operating system.
 But the good news is that Chromebooks do the things they were designed to do very well, and might be the best choice for you.

 Chromebooks are built to run anything and everything on the web.
-You can visit your bank, or spend time at Facebook, or watch YouTube and Netflix and anything else you type into a browser bar.
-If you use a recent model, like the ACER Chromebook 14, you'll have a much better experience than you would with a similarly priced laptop running Windows.
-In fact, a high-end Pixel even does the web better than a MacBook or MacBook Air with the same price tag.
-And now that Chromebooks can run Android apps, there are even more options for getting things done.
-In fact, we think the best Android tablet is actually a Chromebook.
+You can visit your bank, or spend time on Facebook, or watch YouTube and Netflix and anything else you type into a browser bar.
+If you use a recent model, like the Samsung Chromebook Plus or Google Pixelbook, you'll have a much better web experience than you will with any similarly priced laptop.

 You also have everything Google does available, with full access to your Google account if you like.
 The same way Android connects to Google and synchronizes your mail, your contacts, your online credentials and all your other Google data is how things work with a Chromebook.
 With apps, web interfaces and extensions from folks like Microsoft, or the native Google Docs and Google Drive combination, even office work is a breeze.
 Once you sign in, and only when you sign in, you have access to all your Google "stuff".
 If you want to be Google free, you can also log in as a guest and share none of this with Google.
 And just like Chrome the browser on any other computer, you can mix up both ways using incognito tabs and windows.

-Security is also well-managed on a Chromebook.
-You still need to check into what data you're sharing with Google or any other service and look after your privacy, but only you'll not have to worry about the actual security aspect of it all — Chrome OS does it for you.
+Security is also well managed on a Chromebook.
+You still need to check what data you're sharing with Google or any other service and look after your privacy, but only you'll not have to worry about the actual security aspect of it all — Chrome OS does it for you.

 Automatic updates and Verified Boot make Chromebooks the safe way to get online